lidderupk/chatbot-workshop/training.md

     ![Add size slot](assets/addslots4.png)

-21. If no slots are prefilled, prompt the user to provide a cuisine:
+21. If no slots are pre-filled, prompt the user to provide a cuisine:

     `Sure, I can help make a reservation.
 What type of cuisine did you want?`